reposense/RepoSense/docs/UserGuide.md

 - since : Optional.
 The start date of analysis.
 Format: `DD/MM/YYYY`
 - until : Optional.
 The end date of analysis.
 Format: `DD/MM/YYYY`
 - formats : Optional.
 The file formats to analyse.
 Formats: `alphanumerical file formats`.
 If not provided, the following file formats will be used. `adoc, cs, css, fxml, gradle, html, java, js, json, jsp, md, py, tag, xml`
-- view : Optional.
+- view : Mandatory.
 If specified with path to the report directory, all the other arguments will be ignored, and the server will be started to display the dashboard.

+`config` and `view` are mandatory mutually exclusive arguments which means that they cannot be provided together, however, one of them compulsorily has to be present at a given time.
 ```
 Note:
 The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8.